viniciusfonseca/react-lit-css/README.md

 $ npm install --save react-lit-css
 ```

 Then use it in your React components.
-Import the `css` tagged template function (and also a hook!) and write CSS with it.
+Import the `css` tagged template function (which is also a hook) and write CSS with it.
 It returns an unique `className` with scoped CSS rules.
 Note that if you want to apply the class rules, you have to specify the `:host` pseudo-selector:

 ```jsx
 import React from 'react'